mlgill/markdown_cv/markdown/index.md

 `2017-Present`
 __NVIDIA__, Senior Deep Learning Consultant
-Assist clients in developing deep learning pipelines and in-house capabilities.
-Specialization in healthcare vertical.
+The NVIDIA Professional Services Group assists clients in utilizing deep learning for strategic advantage.
+As a Deep Learning Consultant at NVIDIA, my role is to: identify achievable and industry-specific applications of deep learning for clients, design and implement proof-of-concept experiments and pipelines to validate approach prior to investment, and identify technology stack and engineering architecture for solution deployment.

 `2016-2017`
 __Metis__, Senior Data Scientist